 The Unitarian Universalist Fellowship of Los Gatos offers orientations at least twice a year and various socials throughout the year.
 These activities are announced in our email news called What’s Happening.
 Orientations are interactive workshops, which allow participants to explore the history and principles of Unitarian Universalism while learning more about our Fellowship and its members.
 Socials include soup suppers, evening mixers, and lunches at the Fellowship or hosted at a member’s home.
 Many people decide to become members as a result of participating in orientations and socials.

-If you feel like you have found a spiritual home here, we invite you to have a conversation with our minister or the President of the Fellowship, followed by signing our membership book.
+If you feel like you have found a spiritual home here, we invite you to have a conversation the President of the Fellowship (or their delegate), followed by signing our membership book.
 Your signature in our membership book affirms your commitment to enjoy the benefits of membership.

 - Aligning your actions with your beliefs and affirming your support for the actions and values of Unitarian Universalism.

 - Making a commitment to belonging to this community and supporting our shared future.